University-Owned Devices Standard

 - “Authenticate” means the requirements that individuals enter their WVU Login credentials in order to access a University Device or the University Campus Network.

-- "Enterprise Directory Services" means the shared information gathered from authoritative sources on campus that provides the comprehensive picture of an individual's relationship with the University.
-Technical components that work in whole, or in part, to verify the authenticity of a personal identity or resource include Active Directory, Active Directory Federation Services, Shibboleth, and Central Authentication Service.
+- “Enterprise Directory Services” means the shared information gathered from authoritative sources on campus that provides the comprehensive picture of an individual’s relationship with the University by merging identification and role information.
+The technical components that work in whole, or in part, to verify the authenticity of a personal identity or a resource include Active Directory (AD), Active Directory Federation Services (ADFS), Shibboleth, and Central Authentication Service (CAS).

-- "Internet of Things" means objects or devices not traditionally connected to the network that contain electronics, software, sensors, and actuators which allows them to connect, interact, and exchange data with the University Campus Network such as appliances, automobiles, smart TVs, and smart speakers.
+- “Internet of Things (IoT)” means objects or devices not traditionally connected to the network that contain electronics, software, sensors, and actuators which allows them to connect, interact, and exchange data with the University Campus Network such as appliances, automobiles, smart TVs, and smart speakers.

 - “IT Asset” means a University-owned information system, hardware, software, or services used in the course of University business activity.

-- "IT Asset Inventory" means a detailed record of the University-owned IT Assets including classification of assets in accordance with business criticality.
-It is the decision of the individual IT directors as to how they maintain an adequate IT asset inventory provided it offers the ability to add, assign, locate, and remove all IT assets within their responsibility.
-ITS manages its IT asset inventory and warranty information using Lansweeper.
+- “IT Asset Inventory” means a detailed record of the University-owned IT Assets and classify assets in accordance with business criticality.
+It is the decision of the individual IT directors as to how they maintain an adequate IT Asset Inventory provided it offers the ability to add, assign, locate, and remove all IT Assets within their responsibility.
+ITS manages its IT Asset Inventory and warranty information using Lansweeper.

 - “High-Risk” means a device that has vulnerabilities or weaknesses within an application, process, or design that can be leveraged to compromise or use it maliciously.
 The risk level can be further escalated based on the sensitivity of the data associated with the device.